 You want the employer to know you are truly interested in the administrative job.
-But you don’t want to come across as desperate.
+You want to show that you're better than the rest, but you don’t want to come across as desperate.
 Is it OK to follow up after applying for a job?
 And, if so, how should you do it?

 We spoke with Jennifer Brookshire, OfficeTeam division director in Charlotte, N.C., to find out all the answers.

 Should you follow up after applying for a job?

 Jennifer Brookshire: We all know that applying for a job can be like throwing your resume into a black hole and hoping it comes out on the other side.
 So, when the opportunity presents itself, it’s definitely worth sending a follow-up email or calling the company directly.